Updated 09/03/2025

 R

-the coefficient of correlation defined as
+= the coefficient of correlation, which is defined as:

 image